 Freddie Mac Asset Depletion Mortgage Lending Guidelines

-What Is Asset Depletion Mortgages?
+What Are Asset Depletion Mortgages?

 Asset depletion means using or depleting your savings over time to pay living expenses.
 For instance, when you retire, you might not be earning income, but you can continue to live normally because you use your savings to pay your mortgage and other costs.
 The typical way for mortgage lenders to calculate asset depletion income is to take some percentage of your savings, investment, or retirement account, divide it by the number of months in your loan term (360 months for a 30-year mortgage), and add that amount to your qualifying income.